erochest/todobackend/README.md

 Well, I said you wouldn't have to watch me, but I lied again.
 I'll be back when there's more crunchy ChatGPT goodness. :)

+# Session 4

+Now I think I have the bean wiring issues worked out with the mocking.
+Basically, instead of using Mockito, I need to use a mocking library that plays nicely with Kotlin, Mockk.

+And now I'm ready to get our robot overlords to start extracting out a repository class.
+Let me walk you through the changes I made to the current set of tests.

+# Between sessions

+LOL.
+I didn't mean to rage quit.
+I realized that I needed to make sure that the SQL I was getting ready to write would work with both H2 and PostgreSQL, and we'd been at it a while, and it seemed like a good time to take a break.

+And most importantly, I needed coffee.

+# Session 5

+So to handle both databases, I'm going to move away from using Flyway to Liquid.
+MOAR NEW THINGS!

+And instead of me sweating it, I'm going to get the robot to write the migrations.
+It is implementation, after all.